Help Curb Carb Cravings With This Rare Mineral

 Chromium's balancing effect on insulin levels can help you feel more energized; it can also keep your metabolism running correctly.

-May help you lose weight: Chromium (chromium picolinate) has gained evidentiary support that it can help prevent obesity.
+May help you lose weight: Chromium (chromium picolinate) has gained evidentiary support that it can help prevent weight gain.

 As you also likely figured out, if blood sugar levels are under control and insulin levels are balanced, then cravings for unhealthy foods associated with weight gain are likely to lessen.
 The less unhealthy and fattening foods you eat, the more likely you are to lose weight.